alexkyllo/alexkyllocom/content/posts/make-is-all-you-need.md

 A "target" and a "prerequisite" are usually filenames, but can also be just names for tasks (called "phony" targets).

-So why is this useful for data science projects?
+So why is this so useful for data science projects?

 Data analysis code typically involves five steps for processing data: